mrkhlo/parking-system-infrastructure/README.md

     ```bash
     helm install kafka helm/cp-helm-charts --version 0.6.0
     ```
-    Wait for all the pods to start successfully.
+    Wait for all the pods to start properly.

 3. **Deploy Kafka Client Pod:**

     ```bash
     kubectl apply -f kafka-client.yml
     ```
-    Wait for the pod to start successfully.
+    Wait for the pod to start properly.

 4. **Enter Kafka Client Pod and Initialize Topics:**